 It wasn’t all that long ago that bass anglers were the only ones that had seemingly limitless choices in plastic profiles.
 When it came to panfish anglers and baits in that desired 1-2 inch size, there was generally the tube and the grub.
 To add to the frustration, plastic baits made in minuscule sizes really suffered in the action department.
-Thankfully, advances in molding technology and the plastic material itself, coupled with an increased demand for panfish sized baits by both open water and ice anglers, panfishermen now have an ever-growing pool of plastic profiles and colors to choose from.
-We have nearly everything that panfish feed on at anytime of the year, available to us in a detailed plastic replica.
+Thankfully, advances in molding technology and the plastic material itself, coupled with an increased demand for panfish-sized baits by both open water and ice anglers, pan fisherman now have an ever-growing pool of plastic profiles and colors to choose from.
+We have nearly everything that panfish feed on at any time of the year, available to us in a detailed plastic replica.
 I think just about every angler has heard the term “match the hatch,” and understands the concept behind it.
-Matching the hatch isn’t the be all end all of selecting the plastics, but it can be a great starting point as you dial in the most productive profile and color for the given situation.
+Matching the hatch isn’t the be-all-end-all of selecting the plastics, but it can be a great starting point as you dial in the most productive profile and color for the given situation.

 If you’re chasing midsummer crappies around a sunken island, a minnow imitator like the Impulse Mini Smelt is a logical place to start.
 Choose a natural color that matches the local forage.
 If you feel you’re around fish but not get the bites you should, experiment with some brighter colors, especially if presented with some darker water.
 If your quarry is jumbo perch on deep gravel flats, the Impulse Rigged Mini Crawfish is a great selection.
-If you find the fish using the gravel to mud transition area instead, a bottom dwelling invertebrate profile may be in order, like the Impulse Stone Fly or the Impulse Mayfly.
+If you find the fish using the gravel to mud transition area instead, a bottom-dwelling invertebrate profile may be in order, like the Impulse Stone Fly or the Impulse Mayfly.
 How about some big bull bluegills hanging off of a deep weed line?
-A free swimming invert profile like the Impulse Mosquito Larvae or the Impulse Zoo Plankton.
-These newer profiles imitate open water invertebrates, a plastic profile that often gets overlooked, yet fills an important niche when arming your panfish assault kit.
+A free-swimming invert profile like the Impulse Zoo Plankton.
+These newer profiles imitate open water invertebrates, a plastic profile that often gets overlooked yet fills an important niche when arming your panfish assault kit.
 These baits lean towards the small size of panfish plastic at just 1 and 1.25 inches respectively, but they both feature a meaty head area, so they hold on a jig hook extremely well for a small profile.
 This beefy head also improves the sonar return off the baits, a bonus when fishing vertical, in either open water or frozen.

 Playing the match the hatch game is really pretty simple.
 Just let the presumed forage of the sought species guide your profile selection, and adjust and experiment from there.